• Home

 You can read all about how in this blog post.

-The fermentation step is completely optimal in this sourdough recipe.
-However, fermentation has several benefits that you may want to consider!
+The fermentation step is completely optimal.
+However, fermentation has several benefits for these sourdough apple cinnamon muffins that you may want to consider!

 • Fermentation helps break down the gluten for easier digestion.
 The fermentation process allows the gluten in the muffins to break down.
 This shortcuts the process of your body having to do all the work of breaking things down on its own.
 In fact, many people who have a gluten sensitivity intolerance find that they can eat sourdough because of the process of fermentation!